Mohnavan/How_to_creat_a_Youtube_Channel/README.md

 # How_to_creat_a_Youtube_Channel
-This repository contains the details needed to start a Youtube channel .
+This repository contains the details needed to start a YouTube channel.